PeterBengtson/AFT-DNS-subdomain-delegation/README.md

 }
 ```
 Since there might be any number of subdomains on different levels in the accounts, we cannot
-just remove everything not explicitly specified.
+just remove everything not explicitly mentioned.
 Instead, we separate cretion and deletion
 lists into two arguments:

 `subdomain_delegations` is a list of subdomains that are to be delegated to the account.
 If